 With proper care, sound genes, a bit of luck, and depending on size, the average dog lives from 12-15 years.
 Use the four chapters of your dog’s life to help understand his life cycle.

 Larger breeds such as Great Dane, Neapolitan Mastiff, St. Bernard, and Irish Wolfhound most commonly have a 7-10 year lifespan.

-Smaller and toy breeds, such as Chihuahua, Poodles, and Yorkshire Terrier can live 16-20 years.
+Smaller and toy breeds, such as Chihuahua, Poodles, and Yorkshire Terriers can live 16-20 years.

 Mid-size dogs fall in the middle.

 Learn the four chapters of your dog’s life.